rust-unofficial/patterns/functional/lenses.md

 ```

 In C++, the equivalent would be to generate a very complex code template, with
-a lot of compile time logic – if it's even possible.
+a lot of compile time logic, and would be difficult to read.
 But in Rust, that macro simply creates the ability to pass it to a
 `Deserializer`.